 The standard folder scheme for Nginx’s http/https handling is to place them into the

 which is great if you’re running a single site.
-But we’re trying to do more than one so there is s specific way to do this as Nginx will always look to a /html folder for it’s site data.
+But we’re trying to do more than one so there is s specific way to do this as Nginx will always look to an /html folder for it’s site data (technically speaking you can put it anywhere… but we’re going to try and follow the Nginx path).
 Let’s create two new folders that we can place our WordPress data:

 Now we have our two directories, one for example.com and the other for test.com.
 Next, we need to assign some ownership to the folders: